playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Like some of my favorite tools to use, the microsyntax has a very powerful tool that allows you to do many things.
 This is the `as` keyword.

 On paper, it sounds extremely straightforward and almost useless: It saves the context output of a specific value as a template variable.
-The simplest example of such is using `as` as a replacement to some of the syntax shown before:
+The simplest example of such is using the keyword `as` as a replacement to some of the syntax shown before:

 ```html
 <p *makePiglatin="let msg casing 'UPPER'; original as ogMsg">